-10.2 Allegations against Staff Records
+19.3 Allegations against Staff Records

-- 1. Any records generated in respect of an allegation must be kept securely, accessed only by those who require to do so for legitimate investigation / safeguarding / review purposes. - 2.
-Any records must be kept separate from any other personal file relating to that staff member.
+1. any records generated in respect of an allegation must be kept securely, accessed only by those

+- who require to do so for legitimate investigation / safeguarding / review purposes. - 2. any records must be kept separate from any other personal file relating to that staff member - 3. any records must not be kept in any child's child protection file.

-11 MANAGING PROFESSIONAL DIFFERENCES & CONCERNS
+20 MANAGING PROFESSIONAL DIFFERENCES & CONCERNS